turcuciprian/easy-countdown-timer/readme.txt

 8. How The configuration of the styles tab looks like

 9. How The configuration of the general tab looks like

+10. How The configuration of the Timers Admin Page looks like